 - 1.1.
-This is a representation made on behalf of St Philips in respect of land at Blackhalve Lane, Wolverhampton.
-It is accompanied by an updated drawings pack at Appendix A. - 1.2.
+This is a representation made on behalf of Taylor Reed Homes in respect of a site at School Road, Himley. - 1.2.
 The representation relates to the South Staffordshire Council Local Plan Review, which has reached the Preferred Options stage.
 The consultation is ongoing and ends on 13th December 2021. - 1.3.
-We have considered the existing Development Plan as it now stands and have also considered the policies being proposed by the emerging Local Plan.
-We do not respond to all sections of the emerging plan, only those which we currently consider relevant.
+We have considered the Local Plan as it now stands and have also considered the policies being proposed.
+We do not respond to all sections of the plan, only those which we currently consider relevant.
 These views are without prejudice to future submissions or hearing statements, which may be made in advance of the Examination stages.